tawhidmonowar/WebCapture/README.md

 Contributions are welcome!
 If you find any bugs or issues, please submit them in the issue tracker.
 If you would like to contribute code, please fork the repository and create a pull request.

 ## License
 URL to PDF Converter is licensed under the MIT License.
+See
-See LICENSE for more information.
+<a href="https://github.com/tawhidmonowar/URLtoPDFConverter/blob/main/LICENSE">LICENSE</a> for more information.

 ## Author
 * **Tawhid Monowar** - *Computer science student*